It’ll stunt your growth. It’s dangerous. You know it causes arthritis and high blood pressure, right?

 Yes, lifting weights can kill you.
 But so can hippos native to Africa (2,900 fatalities), falling out of bed (450 deaths), and vending machines (13 victims).

-The latest research recommends a heart screening before starting a weight training regimen, as lifting 50% of your weight with unstable blood pressure can trigger an aneurysm or sudden death.
+The latest weight training statistics and research recommends a heart screening before starting a new regimen, as lifting 50% of your weight with unstable blood pressure can trigger an aneurysm or sudden death.

 But weightlifting’s unusually rare death risk can also result from (untreated):